 tsp ground Korean red pepper

-1 1/2 cups frozen chopped greens (kale, collard greens, spinach)
+1 cup frozen chopped greens (kale, collard greens, spinach)

 Set water to boil.
-Add bouillons, red peppers, chopped greens.
-As water approaches boil, add sprouts and tofu.
-Cook a minute or two.
+Add bouillons, red peppers, chopped greens, sesame seeds, and wontons.
+As water approaches boil, add suey choy, scallions, and mushrooms.
+Cook three to four minutes.
 Serve.

 The Maggi bouillon is essentially hydrolyzed wheat protein with spices.
 Maggi intensifies the flavour of the primary bouillon, and imparts as well a mild pungency to the broth.
 Emulating the practice of my late mother, I like to get the little blokjes, which are two to a wrapper, in the 80 piece container, which is not always easy to find.
 My current cache is from The Wooden Shoe, on Quadra Street, in Victoria.